rougier/python-opengl/04-maths.rst

 In order to define a projection, we need to specify first what do we want to view, that is, we need to define a viewing volume such that any object within the volume (even partially) will be rendered while objects outside won't.
-On the image below, the yellow and red spheres are within the volume while the green one is not and does not appear on the projection.
+In the image below, the yellow and red spheres are within the volume while the green one is not and does not appear in the projection.

 .. image:: images/chapter-04/projection.png
    :width: 100%